binkley/layers-kt/README.md

 ## Platform

-This code has been built for JDK 11.
+This code relies on JDK 11 or newer.

 ## Build